 Outdated or Low-Value Appliances

 Older appliances are expensive to move and often less efficient than newer models.
-By the time you pay to transport them, replacement may be the better option.
-This is especially true if the appliance has already seen years of use.
+By the time you pay to transport them, replacement is the better deal.

 - Old microwaves